 There is a risk that high performing talent will migrate to other more inclusive sectors.
-There is a 5k class pay g sector vers class pay gap\ in the tech sector versus £17.5k in financial services.[6] \This is the earnings gap among those from working in finance between those from professional/managerial backgrounds and working-class backgrounds in the ONS Labour Force Survey. " "This Government is acting to support talent irrespective of background to strengthen the leadership and competitiveness of the financial services industry in the UK.
+There is a E5K class p sector class pay gap in the tech sector versus £17.5k in financial services.[6]
+This is the earnings gap among those from working in finance between those from professional/managerial backgrounds and working-class backgrounds in the ONS Labour Force Survey.
+66 "This Government is acting to support talent irrespective of background to strengthen the leadership and competitiveness of the financial services industry in the UK.
 People with diverse experiences and backgrounds bring fresh perspectives and creative solutions to problems, and this is vital to success in any sector.
 I look forward to working closely with the taskforce to further strengthen the UK's financial and professional services sector and its global reputation, by promoting inclusion and merit across the industry."

-Lord Grimstone of Boscobel Kt Greater socio-economic diversity provides an opportunity to:
+Lord Grimstone of Boscobel Kt Minister for Investment Greater socio-economic diversity provides an opportunity to: